Edward Herrmann: Voice work

-Herrmann was known for his voluminous voice work for The History Channel and various PBS specials, including hosting a revival of Frank Capra's Why We Fight, and made appearances and did voiceovers in Dodge commercials from 1992 to 2001, and Rayovac batteries in the same timeframe.
-His voice work includes dozens of audiobooks, for which he won several Audie awards.
-He played Gutman in Blackstone Audio's Grammy-nominated dramatization of The Maltese Falcon and played Cauchon in Blackstone's audio version of Bernard Shaw's Saint Joan.
+Herrmann was known for his voluminous voice work for the History Channel and various PBS specials, including hosting a revival of Frank Capra's Why We Fight, and made appearances and did voiceovers in Dodge commercials from 1992 to 2001, and Rayovac batteries in the same timeframe.
+His voice work includes dozens of audiobooks, for which he won several Audie Awards.
+He played Casper Gutman in Blackstone Audio's Grammy nominated dramatization of The Maltese Falcon and played Peter Cauchon in Blackstone's audio version of Bernard Shaw's Saint Joan.
 Herrmann provided the narration for the 2010 non-fiction book Unbroken: A World War II Story of Survival, Resilience, and Redemption by Laura Hillenbrand, Josh Schwartz praising Herrmann as doing "a great job", and Susan Rife assessing his narration as "urgent".

 After his well-received portrayal of J. Alden Weir in the play My Dearest Anna at the Wilton Playshop in Wilton, Connecticut, he was a special guest of the Mormon Tabernacle Choir and Orchestra at Temple Square in their Ring Christmas Bells holiday concert in Salt Lake City, Utah, December 11–14, 2008.
 He reprised his role of Franklin Roosevelt in 2014, providing the voice of F.D.R. in Ken Burns' PBS series, The Roosevelts: An Intimate History.
 Herrmann received praise, Neil Genzlinger noting him as among the "top-drawer talent" of the voiceover cast.

-His final work was as narrator for another Burns documentary, Cancer: The Emperor of All Maladies, which aired three months after Herrmann's death.
+His final work was as narrator for another Burns documentary, Cancer: The Emperor of All Maladies, which aired in March 2015, three months after Herrmann's death.
 Director Barak Goodman recalled Herrmann collapsing during the first day of his work on the project and explaining his illness of terminal brain cancer to the production crew of the documentary, Goodman furthering that by this point it was clear to Herrmann that he was not going to live despite receiving new forms of treatment: "He was confident he could do this, and felt it [was appropriate to] be his final project."
 Mary McNamara wrote that Herrmann delivered "a final performance, equal in breathtaking courage and beauty, that embodies precisely what allows Goodman to explore the staggering numbers and many defeats without ever falling to its knees as defeatist."

 Personal life

 Herrmann came from a prominent Unitarian family, based in Grosse Pointe, Michigan.
-He became a Roman Catholic as an adult.
+He became a Catholic as an adult, creating a private chapel adorned with icons and reading each day from Thomas à Kempis's The Imitation of Christ.